danilo-leal/material-ui/docs/src/pages/customization/theming/theming.md

 });
 ```

-Think of creating a theme as a two-step composition process: first, you define the basic design options; then, you'll use these design options to compose other options.
+Think of creating a theme as a two-step composition process: first, you define the basic design tokens; then, you'll use these design tokens to compose other tokens.

 ### `responsiveFontSizes(theme, options) => theme`